Best Budget Tripod

 This should be enough even if you’re a tall user, and this model’s weight of 3.37 lbs (1.5 kg) is reasonable enough to make it easy to carry nearly anywhere.

 What we like in general about the GEEKOTO 77″ is that it comes with plenty of functionality and a fairly sturdy build at one of the lowest prices on this list.
-For less than $80 (go here to check latest pricing), it’s a well-made travel tripod that’s also quite versatile.
+For less than $80, it’s a well-made travel tripod that’s also quite versatile.

 Its ball head comes with 360-degree rotation and free angles for lots of camera adjustment and panning options.